 Mixed Doughs vs. Mixed Tints

 Marbled dog treats can be made by marbling together different treat doughs or by dividing and tinting a single batch base.
-Combining doughs is a fun way to mix flavours, but tinting is a simple option and well-suited to small batch baking.
-These treats were made using a single dough, divided and tinted.
+Combining doughs is a fun way to mix flavours, but adding simple colourings or coloured ingredients is an easy option and it’s well-suited to small batch baking.
+These treats were made as a small batch using a single dough, divided and tinted.

 Doughs for Tinting

 Marbled dog treats using tints can be made using any roll-and-cut (if making shapes) pale neutral coloured dog treat dough.
 The lighter the dough, the easier it will be to tint true colours.

 Personally, I find that the aiming for white rather tricky.
 Many of our favourite doughs are naturally coloured by their base ingredients.
 For those that aren’t, very few white (or whitish) binders will stay white when baked.
 These treats are made with pear baby food and rice flour, and baked a little longer at lower temp to try and hold colour.
 Not true white, but not bad.
 Other simple white or pale binding ingredients include cream cheese, sour cream, yogurt, etc. Embrace a little beige!
 It will make your life easier and your dogs won’t care.

 Making Marbled Red White and Blue Dog Treats